 See the page on Safety, Hazards, Environment for information about sources of MSDS.

-See the guide on Citing Sources for more information about bibliographies and reference managers.
+For more information about bibliographies and reference managers, see:

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.